Hazal Subaşı

 Hazal Subaşı (born 2 May 1995) is a Turkish actress, model and beauty pageant titleholder who won Miss Turkey Supranational 2015 and represented her country at Miss Supranational 2015.

 Life and career

 Hazal Subaşı was born on 2 May 1995 in İzmir, Turkey.
-After Ottoman Empire collapsed, her family is of Turkish descent who immigrated from Thessaloniki (now in Greece).
+After Ottoman Empire collapsed, her family, of Turkish descent, immigrated from Thessaloniki (now in Greece).
 After getting a degree in Public Relations and Advertising from İzmir University of Economics, Subaşı competed in Miss Turkey 2015 and earned the third place.
 Soon she started taking acting lessons.